caraya/gulp-starter-2021/src/md-content/learn-front-end.md

   <dd>It allows you to login to another host remotely.
 This is necessary only if you need direct access to your server's shell to run configurations and modify the server in some way. </dd>

   <dt>HTTP / HTTPS</dt>
   <dd>The HTTP protocol is the backbone of the web.
 Different developers need different levels of understanding of HTTPS and how they work.
-We also need too be aware of the </dd>
+See Ilya Grigorik's <a href="https://hpbn.co/">High Performance Browser Networking</a> for a good primer on the subject</dd>

   <dt>Basic Terminal Usage</dt>
   <dd>Learn how to use the native terminal available to your Macintosh or Linux operating system</dd>